Muxamil1920/FastAPI-Project-ToDo-s/README.md

 Hi,
 This repo has been created from scratch.
 Includes
+- sqlite database creation,
-- sqlite database creation and injection,
+- database injection,
 - Fastapi CURD operations,
-- Status Codes etc.
+- Status Codes,
+- Base Models

+  Use Swagger to access
+  HTTP:localhost/docs